Skip to Content

 Unnoticed LHS Alumni Save On Education

-There are over 100 students in Logansport’s Early College program.
-One month into school, the students have been working hard getting dual credits.
+There are over 100 students in Logansport’s Early College program, and one month into school, the students have been working hard getting dual credits

-The first group of students who have completed their 4 years with Early College got to hold their diploma next to Matt Jones, the principal.
+The first group of students to complete their four years with Early College hold their diplomas next to Principal Matt Jones.
 (Courtesy of Abby Lundy)

-The first group of students who have completed their 4 years with Early College got to hold their diploma next to Matt Jones, the principal.
+The first group of students to complete their four years with Early College hold their diplomas next to Principal Matt Jones.
 (Courtesy of Abby Lundy)

 Emily Yanez

 Students at Logansport High School have the opportunity to look out for their future.
-One way is through Early College, which is mainly directed by Early College Coordinator Abby Lundy.
-Early College is provided for all high school students and assists “overlooked” students in getting dual credits.
+One way is through Early College program, which is directed by Early College Coordinator Abby Lundy.
+While possible college credit is provided for all high school students, the Early College program assists “overlooked” students in getting dual credits.

 Early College alters what classes students might take during high school.